kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 \(b\) The adoption notice shall be prepared, filed, and posted as a tariff.
 The adoption notice shall be issued and filed by the adopting carrier and not by an agent.

 \(c\) *Copies to be sent to agents and other carriers.* At the same time that the adoption notice is transmitted to the Department for filing, the adopting carrier shall send copies of such adoption notice to each agent and carrier to whom the former carrier has given a power of attorney or concurrence.
-(See §221.163.)
+(See [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.163   Agents' and other carriers' tariffs shall reflect adoption.|§221.163]].)

 ### §221.161   Notice of adoption to be filed in former carrier's tariffs.

-At the same time that the adoption notice is issued, posted, and filed pursuant to §221.160, the adopting carrier shall issue, post and file with the Department a notice in each effective tariff issued by the former carrier providing specific notice of the adoption in a manner authorized by the Office of International Aviation and which shall contain no matter other than that authorized.
+At the same time that the adoption notice is issued, posted, and filed pursuant to [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.160   Adoption notice.|§221.160]], the adopting carrier shall issue, post and file with the Department a notice in each effective tariff issued by the former carrier providing specific notice of the adoption in a manner authorized by the Office of International Aviation and which shall contain no matter other than that authorized.

 ### §221.162   Receiver shall file adoption notices.

-A receiver shall, immediately upon assuming control of a carrier, issue and file with the Department an adoption notices as prescribed by §§221.160 and 221.161 and shall comply with the requirements of this subpart.
+A receiver shall, immediately upon assuming control of a carrier, issue and file with the Department an adoption notices as prescribed by §[[Volume 4/A Economic regulations/0221 Tariffs.md#§221.160   Adoption notice.|§221.160]] and 221.161 and shall comply with the requirements of this subpart.

 ### §221.163   Agents' and other carriers' tariffs shall reflect adoption.